johnwcowan/r7rs-work/CharacterConversionCowan.md

 Returns a CES which might be the correct encoding of the bytes in *bytevector*.
 If *hint* is provided, it is a possible CES which gives a possibly helpful indication of the correct CES.
 For example, given a hint of "UTF-8", this procedure might return "UTF-8" if *bytevector* contains well-formed UTF-8, or "ISO-8859-1" if it does not.

-## String and bytevector conversion
+## String and bytevector conversions

 `(string->bytevector `*ces string*`)`